 If you have a primary care provider who is interested in learning more about how to provide gender-affirming care please pass on our contact information.

 It’s important to have regular follow-up and monitoring when you are on hormone therapy.
-Typically people will have this follow-up with whoever is prescribing their hormones such as your nurse practitioner, family physician or endocrinologist.
+Typically people will have this follow-up with whoever is prescribing their hormones such as your nurse practitioner, family physician, pediatrician or endocrinologist.
+Sometimes more than one healthcare provider is involved in monitoring hormone therapy, for example a pediatric endocrinologist and a nurse practitioner.

 You may have a benefit plan that covers the cost of hormone therapy medications (i.e. through an employer, income assistance or disability assistance).